patw/LlamaHerder/README.md

 ![Screenshot](screenshot.png) *[Add screenshot later]*

-A simple Flask-based web interface to manage multiple llama.cpp server configurations on Windows.
+A simple Flask-based web interface to manage multiple models for llama-server.exe on Windows.
+This is useful if you run multiple models and need to switch frequently.
+Each model can get it's own custom configuration.

 ## Features